-In order to increase the Circulation of the LLUSTRATED RECORD, and to introduce it everywhere, the bublishers will send it a year on Trial, TO YOU, READER if you are not a subscriber siready, including the choice of one of KOUR PREMIUM CHROMOS, or TWO LARGE ENGRAVINGS, or a PREMIUM OF THIRTY ARTICLES-FREE-all for \$1.25-fax less than value, as all who receive papers and premiums readily admit.

-Bub-cribe NOW before this GREAT OFFER FOR INTRODUCTION is withdrawn.
+In order to increase the Circulation of the Lilustratum Record, and to introduce it everywhere, the unblishers will send it a year on Trial, To You, Reader if you are not a subscriber already, including the choice of one of FOUR PREMIUM CHROMOS, or TWO LARGE ENGRAVINGS, or a PREMIUM OF THIRTY ARTICLES-FREE-all for \$1.25-far less than valoe, as all who rederive papers and premiums readily admit.
+Bub-criba NOW before this GREAT OFFER FOR INTRODUCTION is withdrawn.

-The ILLUSTRATED RECORD is a mammoth beautifully flustrated Repository of Literature, Fashions, House hold Eliquette, Polite Education.
-Travel, Stories, Adventures, &c., &c.
-Ably edited-Rease up with the properts of Science, Art, and Discovery, and is a mammoth encyclopedia of American and Foreign Literature, of which it publishes the Best, the "Uream."
-Bloinly and Profusely Hinstrated.
-It is universally admitted the LARGEST and CHEAPEST FIRST-CLASS PICTORIAL PAPER IN THE WORLD!
-Postage paid by the publishers.
+The ILLUSTANER RECORD is a mammoth beautifully funsirated Repository of Literature, Pashlons, House, bold Eliquetie, Folke Education, Travel, Stories, Adventures, &c. &c.
+Ably edited-Kens up with the progress of Science, Art; and Discovery, and is a mammon encyclopedia of American and Foreign Literature, of which it publishes the Best, the "Cream" Elichly and Profusely Hillustrated.
+It is universally admitted the LARGESTERS CHEAPERT FIRST-CLASS PICTORIAL PAPER/IN THE WORLD!
+Postage pald by the publishers.
+In order to increase the Circulation of the ILLUSTRATED

-Save Homey by subscribing while such great inducements are being off red, and

-Make Money by showing papers and premiums to others, and raising a large club.
-Send \$1 for subscription and \$25 cents for expenses on the pramiums and by return of mail you will receive the paper and price.
-With these to show, you can easily raise a club.
+Pictorial Paperin the world Postage paid by the publishers.
+Save Money by subscribing while such great in-ducements are being off red, and Make Money by showing papers and premiums to others, and raising a large club.
+Send & I for subscrip-tion and \$5 cents for expenses on the premiums and by return of mail you will receive the paper and price.
+With these to show, you can easily rates a club.
+All subscriptions must be addressed to